Spatial Analysis & Advanced Query Techniques in Python

 Advanced Pattern Recognition & Predictive Modeling

 Transition from deterministic queries to probabilistic spatial modeling.
-Integrate spatial autocorrelation metrics and feature engineering pipelines to support Spatial Clustering Algorithms and downstream Machine Learning for Spatial Prediction.
+Integrate spatial autocorrelation metrics and feature engineering pipelines to support Spatial Clustering Algorithms and downstream machine learning workflows.

 Spatial features require explicit coordinate encoding.
 Raw latitude/longitude values introduce non-linear distance artifacts.
 Transform coordinates into localized metric space before feeding them into gradient-based models.